pharo-ai/linear-models-posts/using-logistic-regression.md

 ## [Preprocessing the data](#Preprocessing-the-data)

-In Pharo, we have a library for loading several dataset directly into Pharo as DataFrame objects.
-[Pharo Datasets](https://github.com/pharo-ai/Datasets).
-It contains the well-know examples like the [iris dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html) and other ones.
+In Pharo, we have a library for loading several dataset directly into Pharo as DataFrame objects: [Pharo Datasets](https://github.com/pharo-ai/Datasets).
+It contains the well-know examples like the [iris dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html) and several other ones.
+Feel free to inspect the available datasets.
 Here we will use a dataset from the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.kaggle.com/uciml/pima-indians-diabetes-database) for predicting if a patient has or not diabetes.

 First we need to install the library using the [Metacello script](https://github.com/pharo-ai/Datasets) available in the README.
 The method `loadXXX` will return a [DataFrame object](https://github.com/PolyMathOrg/DataFrame).